 Come here for authentic pizza Napoletana.
-It’s quite cute—set up to look a street in Naples, complete with clothes hanging on the line.
+It’s quite cute—set up to look like a street in Naples, complete with clothes hanging on the line.
 It is open evenings only on weekdays, while on weekends it’s open both for lunch and dinner, and it is closed on Mondays.
 Reservations on the weekends are a good idea.
 On Via Pisana, after you go through the big Porta.
 Definitely off the tourist track.

 This tiny trattoria shaped like a tram goes back to the 1980s.
 It is not as cheap as it once was, but still serves reliable Tuscan food and it’s way off the tourist track in Piazza Torquato Tasso.
 The menu on blackboard, all in Italian.
 They provide gluten free options on request.